 Black History at Baruch

 Baruch College was proud to celebrate Black History Month and reflect on the significant ways the African Diaspora have shaped global history.
 The Division of Student Affairs, the Department of Black and Latino Studies, and a planning committee of volunteers across the College designed a robust series of events under a unifying theme of Family, Representation, and Resilience.
-Visit webpages from Student Affairs and BLS to learn more.
+Visit the BLS webpage to learn more.
 Browse the videos below to learn about the exceptional people and programs that make Baruch a special place.

 - Black History at Baruch 2021